MariaSecu/TestAutomation/readme.md

 10. Abstract methods.

 **If Statment**
-Contain a class when I use the package  Scanner to:
+Contain a class when I use the If instruction to:

 1. Calculate the salary without bonus.
 2. Calculate the salary with bonus.